sudoharun/dotfiles/README.md

 python install.py
 ```

 To show the shutdown menu in the bar when pressing the power button, you need to edit `/etc/systemd/logind.conf`.
-You need to edit the line `#HandlePowerKey=poweroff` to `HandlePowerKey=ignore`.
+You need to uncomment and edit the line `#HandlePowerKey=poweroff` to `HandlePowerKey=ignore`.
 The change will take effect after a reboot.

+To show colours when using `yay` or `pacman` commands, you need to edit `/etc/pacman.conf`.
+Uncomment the line `#Color` to `Color`.